kongjun18/nvim-config/README.md

 - init.vim: Configuration file of (Neo)vim.
 - keymap: Plugin-independent key mappings.
 - spell: Spell files.
 They may be no use to you.
-- tools: Some tools such as some gitignore templates.
+- autoload/tools.vim : Some tools such as gitignore templates.
+- autoload/general.vim: General setting
+- autoload/edge.vim and colors/edge.vim: Edge color scheme
 - UltiSnips: Snippets.

 ## Usage